Skip to content

 Security & Privacy

 Herald is designed around local-first email access.
-The TUI connects to your configured IMAP and SMTP servers, caches metadata and selected body text in SQLite, and uses local AI by default when AI is enabled.
+The TUI connects to your configured IMAP and SMTP servers, caches metadata and selected body text in SQLite, and does not require AI for the core app.

 Default config: